Prompt Engineering for Public Speaking: How to Get Better Results from AI

 How Prompt Specificity Changes Every Stage of Speech Preparation

-When you are exploring ideas, broad prompts work.
-"What are the biggest misconceptions about [topic] among [audience]?" gives you raw material to react to.
+When you are exploring ideas, broad prompts work: "What are the biggest misconceptions about [topic] among [audience]?" gives you raw material to react to.

-When you are refining your close, the prompt should be even tighter.
-"Rewrite this closing paragraph to be more direct, under 30 words, and end with a clear action the audience can take today."
+When you are refining the close, tighten the prompt further: "Rewrite this closing paragraph to be more direct, under 30 words, and end with a clear action the audience can take today."
+If you can say it in 5 words, do not let it sprawl to 10.
+Each stage needs a different kind of prompt, and knowing which to use when is what separates useful AI from frustrating trial and error.

 How to Use Prompts to Stress Test Your Core Message